How often do you hear questions like:

 - “What do you think about intermittent fasting?”

 - “Should I follow the [insert name of current popular diet] to lose weight?”

 It’s not surprising.

 Nutrition and fitness certainly can’t exist without each other.
-You are going to be asked questions concerning nutrition.
+As a nutrition specialist, you are going to be asked questions concerning nutrition.
 It’s inevitable.

 However, giving advice can be a slippery slope and it’s vital to understand legalities and your scope of practice around nutrition as a fitness professional.